Health technology assessment

 Public consultation on strengthening EU cooperation on Health Technology Assessment (HTA)

 Public health, Internal Market, Industry, Entrepreneurship and SMEs, Research and Innovation

-All citizens and organisations are welcome to contribute to this consultation.
-Contributions are particularly sought from patient organisations, public authorities and government-appointed bodies responsible for commissioning or executing HTA reports, national health insurance and social security institutions and associations representing such bodies, companies developing pharmaceuticals, medical devices and other technologies as well as associations representing these industries, healthcare providers and professional associations, as well as academic institutions.
+All citizens and organisations were welcome to contribute to this consultation.
+Contributions were particularly sought from patient organisations, public authorities and government-appointed bodies responsible for commissioning or executing HTA reports, national health insurance and social security institutions and associations representing such bodies, companies developing pharmaceuticals, medical devices and other technologies as well as associations representing these industries, healthcare providers and professional associations, as well as academic institutions.

 Period of consultation